alba1735/tRNAgraph/README.md

 - `-s` or `--samples`: Sample file.
 - `--gtf`: The Ensembl gene list for that species.
 - `--pairs`: List of sample pairs to compare.
+- `--bed`: Additional bed files for feature list.
+- `--lazy`: Skip mapping reads if bam files exist.
+- `--nofrag`: Omit fragment determination (Used for TGIRT mapping).
+- `--nosizefactors`: Don't use Deseq size factors in plotting.
+- `--maxmismatches`: Maximum allowed mismatches.
+- `--mincoverage`: Minimum read count for coverage plots.
+- `--minnontrnasize`: Minimum read length for non-tRNAs (default: 20).
+- `--paironly`: Generate only pair files (for adding a pair file after initial processing).
+- `--hub`: Make a track hub.
+- `--hubonly`: Only make the track hub.
+- `--maponly`: Only do the mapping step.
+- `--dumpother`: Dump 'other' features when counting gene types.
+- `--local`: Use local bam mapping.
+- `--skipcheck`: Skips the check that the fq files match bam files.
+- `--bamdir`: Directory for placing bam files.
+- `--uniqueonly`: Show only unique coverage.
 - `--traxmode`: Run in tRAX compatibility mode, generating legacy plots.
 - `-n` or `--threads`: Number of threads to use (default: 8).
+  - **Note:** The number of threads used for mapping is highly system dependent.
+Bowtie2 can be memory intensive, and using too many threads can cause the system to run out of memory or lose performance because of overhead.
+It is recommended to use a number of threads that is appropriate for your system's available memory and CPU cores although between 8-10 has been commonly used on high performance machines as an optimal range and starting point.

 ### Input files